EleutherAI/lm-evaluation-harness/README.md

 This will perform *data-parallel evaluation*: that is, placing a **single full copy** of your model onto each available GPU and *splitting batches across GPUs* to evaluate on K GPUs K times faster than on one.

-However, if your model *is too large to be run on a single one of your GPUs*, then we provide an alternative method to run these large models.
+However, if your model *is too large to be run on a single one of your GPUs*, then we provide an alternative method to run these large models: use of the `parallelize` argument.

 ```
 python main.py \